Brief the Chief | Navigating Fringe Benefit Taxes Webinar | Save your spot - 26 March

 Myth 3 – I’m not sure about Fringe Benefits Tax and don’t want to pay any additional taxes

-Fringe Benefits Tax is a specific area of tax law that is designed to tax salary packaging arrangements.
-The good news is that in most cases, for doctors working in either Queensland Health, or the Mater Hospital system, there are exemptions to Fringe Benefits Tax that enable you to enter into a salary packaging arrangement and still access the benefits that we have discussed.
+Fringe Benefits Tax (FBT) is a specific area of tax law that is designed to tax benefits provided to employees.
+It is a tax the employer pays on the benefits provided to their employees, and often, employers will factor the cost of FBT into packaging arrangements.
+The good news is that, in most cases, hospitals and not-for-profits have exemptions from Fringe Benefits Tax that enable employees to enter into a salary packaging arrangement and still access benefits.

-The most important thing is to get advice to make sure that the arrangement you are considering is within the provisions of the Fringe Benefits Tax exemptions.
-If not, the resulting tax bill will most certainly wipe out any expected tax savings.
+The important thing is to verify that your employer qualifies for the exemptions to ensure that the arrangement you are considering complies with the provisions of Fringe Benefits Tax exemptions.
+If not, the resulting additional cost to you will most certainly wipe out any expected tax savings.

 Myth 4 – It doesn’t matter what I package

 With such a wide range of benefits you can choose to package, you will need to explore what is most beneficial to you and your situation.
-Generally speaking, you should look to package benefits that are not tax deductible (otherwise you would claim them on your tax return).
+Generally speaking, you should look to package benefits that are not tax-deductible; otherwise, you would claim them on your tax return and receive a tax benefit.

 Related Insights